What impact will Brexit have on your SAP system?

 Although currently the timing of the Brexit is not yet fixed, there are bound to will be a tangible effect on taxes, customs and procurement.
 Legal requirements, VAT rules and regulations, data sovereignty and process design may change.
 So, how do you make sure your SAP system is up to the challenge?

 To be well-prepared for Brexit, it is important to identify its impact on your organization.
 This can be challenging because the results of the negotiations are still up in the air.
 Fortunately, there are several scans available to measure the potential impact of Brexit.
 In addition to the government scan, we leveraged our expertise to develop a Brexit impact scan specifically for your SAP systems .

 Flexso’s Brexit readiness assessment: how does it work?

 Flexso assesses the impact of Brexit on your SAP systems in three key steps:

 We take a look at your current processes, from the organizational model to trade flows and tax determination, and ascertain the potential impact of Brexit.

 At Flexso, we have experts for each specific SAP domain.
 They will take a look at the current set-up of your SAP system and advise you on potential improvements.

 We draft a roadmap

 We use our extensive experience in international projects to draw up a clear roadmap and made-to-measure assessment of your SAP system.

 The result?
-A clear overview of the impacts of Brexit on your SAP systems to tackle on March 29 (the day that Brexit will come into effect).
+A clear overview of the impacts of Brexit on your SAP systems.

 What (other) areas of your organization will potentially be impacted by Brexit?